Rose1019/SteelData_Financial_Analysis_SQL_Challenge_4/README.md

 ```
 -----------------------------------------------------------------------------------------------------

-/*2.
-What is the total number of accounts in the Accounts table?*/
+*2. What is the total number of accounts in the Accounts table?*

 ``` js
 select count(account_id) as Total_number_of_accounts